 o Give psychological support.

-o Assess the sensory perception status of the patient
+o Assess the sensory perception status of the patient3.
+Fluid volume deficit related to polyuria as manifested by excessive thirst of the patient.

 o Administer medications if ordered